Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ## 1 Wallet

 Wallet is a data storing file in JSON format.
-In Ontology, Wallet can store not only the digital identity but also digital assets.
+In Ontology, Wallet can not only store the digital identity but also the digital assets.

 [Wallet Specification](Wallet_Specification_en.md)